The time: around noon on a Wednesday

 Since I was a teen, I've loved "Billy the Mountain," a 25-minute, side-long epic anti-war parable from the Frank Zappa and the Mothers of Invention album Just Another Band from L.A., recorded live in 1971 at the Pauley Pavilion at UCLA.

 The piece (it's too long and episodic to be called a song) cites a ton of places in Southern California.
-As a confirmed East Coaster, I figured I'd finally educate myself about the geography of this piece of music that I've been happily listening to all these years.
+As a confirmed native East Coaster, I figured I'd finally educate myself about the geography of this piece of music that I've been happily listening to all these years.

 The story opens this way: